BenMcGarry/AzureIoTLab/_docs/03data/sqldb.md

    ![SQL Connect]({{ site.baseurl }}/img/sqlconnect.png)

 1. In the list of Connect options, choose **Azure**.
-This should expand your Azure subscription and show you the database you have just created. **Click your database in the list** and in the boxes beneath, enter the username and password you set up when you created the SQL database. **Check the "Remember password" box** and **click Connect**.
+This should expand your Azure subscription and show you the database you have just created. **Click your database in the list** and in the boxes beneath, enter the username and password you set up when you created the SQL database. **Check the "Remember Password" box** and **click Connect**.

-    You may get a message asking you to add a firewall rule to your database to allow client access.
-Just click OK, Visual Studio will do this for you automatically.
+    You may get a message asking you to add a firewall rule to allow client access. **Just click Ok**, Visual Studio will do this for you automatically.

     ![Firewall Prompt]({{ site.baseurl }}/img/firewall.png)